Thank you for your interest in the Global Master of Arts Program at The Fletcher School! We look forward to receiving your application.

 - GMAP Scholarship Application (if applicable)

 To apply for scholarship aid from GMAP, you must complete in full the GMAP Scholarship Application.
-The GMAP Committee on Admissions and Scholarships awards scholarships to applicants based on a combination of merit and financial need.
+The GMAP Committee on Admissions and Scholarships awards scholarships to applicants based on a combination of a holistic review of your application and assessment of financial need.
 These awards typically take the form of partial scholarships that help to defray the program cost.

 - GRE/GMAT not required